 - Organizing the Dinner

 If you’re trying to be cautious about the amount of food you use during a lockdown, baking may be out the question.
+Of course, you could make a smaller, healthy dessert using alternative sweeteners, and not use too many ingredients.
+My kids love to bake so, even while conserving ingredients, we’d still make something small.

 However, the kids can still get involved at dinner time by planning the menus and setting up the dining table each night.